FastyBird/shelly-connector/docs/Home.md

 - **Cloud** - This connector communicates with the [Shelly](https://shelly.cloud) cloud instance.
 - **MQTT** - This connector utilizes the MQTT protocol to communicate with an MQTT broker.

-## Configuring the Connectors, Devices and Capabilities through the Console
+## Configuring the Connectors and Devices through the Console

 To configure the connector through the console, run the following command: